nicovanbentum/Utility-Scripts/README.md

 - **Wav Filter:**
 Python GUI script that takes any .wav file as input and can perform various filter operations in both frequency and time domain.

-- **Image Knerels:**
+- **Image Kernels:**
-- Python GUI script for running arbitrary kernels over an image file.
+Python GUI script for running arbitrary kernels over an image file.